sensu/sensu-go-workshop/lessons/operator/03/README.md

 #### Scenario

-You want to use tools like `curl` and `sensuctl` to create and manage resources, but you do not want to use passwords.
+You want to use tools like `curl` and `sensuctl` to create and manage resources, but you prefer to use [revocable API keys](https://medium.com/swlh/api-keys-whats-the-point-8f58d7966f9) instead of usernames and passwords.

 #### Solution